idris-maps/idris-tools-docs/image-map/readme.md

 The downloaded file is a [vector image](https://en.wikipedia.org/wiki/Vector_graphics) in [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)

 Most layout programs can read SVG.
 It can also be read by browsers.
 But sometimes you need a [raster image](https://en.wikipedia.org/wiki/Raster_graphics).
-Common graphics programs such as [Inkscape](https://inkscape.org/en/) or [GIMP](https://www.gimp.org/) will do that.
+Common graphics programs such as [Inkscape](https://inkscape.org/en/) or [GIMP](https://www.gimp.org/) will convert the SVG to a raster format like PNG or JPG.
 If you do not have any of them installed try with an [online converter](https://www.google.ch/search?q=convert+svg+to+png+online).